-When searching for a new job or internship, incorporating the best practices and information below can help identify the best opportunities for you.
+When searching for a new job or internship, incorporating the best practices and information below can help identify the best opportunities for you!

-Before you apply to a posting
+Before you apply to a job or internship posting

 Before you accept an offer

 2. Agree on your salary and pay frequency.
-Payment should typically begin after you've begun working for the company, and you shouldn't be asked to deposit or cash a company cheque prior to starting.
+Payment should typically begin after you've begun working for the company, and you shouldn't be asked to deposit or cash a company check prior to starting.

 3. Ensure the employer has provided clear expectations of what the role will entail and what your hours/schedule will be.
-Once you start in a role, you should know what exactly what to expect of the role, both responsibilities and time commitment.
+Once you start in a role, you should know exactly what to expect of the role, both responsibilities and time commitment.

-Red flags to watch for
+Red flags to watch out for

 Beyond the job description, an employer’s interactions with you can be a red flag.
 Here are some behaviours to be on the lookout for: